HappyButter/Photo-organizer/doc/DOC.md

    #### Basic UI and file manipulation ####
    User Interface using wxFormBuilder - Mikołaj<br>
    Loading files - Krystian<br>
-   Exporting files - Michał
+   Exporting files - Michał<br>
+   Initial documentation - Michał

    ### Phase 2 ###
    #### Core functionality ####
    Cloning directory tree  - Michał<br>
    Rescaling image according to input fields - Michał<br>
    Counting all images, and counting iamges in runtime - Mikołaj<br>
    Checking directories for files with correct extensions and for abnormalities in paths - Mikołaj

    ### Phase 3 ###
    #### Additional features and code refactoring ####
    Creating contact sheets - Michał<br>
-   Code refactoring - Mikołaj, Krystian<br>
+   Code refactoring - Mikołaj, Krystian, Michał<br>
    Semi-automatic mode - Mikołaj, Krystian<br>
    Improvement on chosing the size of thumbnail - Mikołaj, Krystian<br>
-   Getting paths to individual images - Mikołaj
+   Getting paths to individual images - Mikołaj<br>
+   Final draft of documentation - Michał

 ---
 ## 6. Invention and description of necessary algorithms ##
-Tree
+Since a directory structure is basically a tree, we needed a tree traversal algorithm to navigate through it.
+The main functions traversing thorugh the structures are <b>m_CloneDir( )</b> and <b>m_IsImageToCopyInsideFolder( )</b>, both use breadth-first type search which is the most natural way of manipulating directories.<br> <b>m_CloneDir( )</b> copies subdirectories inside the source, to the target, later to be filled with copied images, then it's called again on each of the cloned subdirectories.
+It checks using <b>m_IsImageToCopyInsideFolder( )</b> before it's called.<br> <b>m_IsImageToCopyInsideFolder( )</b> checks whether there are any concerning us files inside a directory, if not it calls itself for every subdirectory in that directory, to find if there are any images at all in the sub-tree.

 ---
 ## 7. Coding ##